What are your chances of acceptance?

 • Career advancement

-There are, of course, other goals you might have, too–but using these categories can help you organize your essay.
+There are, of course, other goals you might have, too, but using these categories can help organize your essay.
 A focused, strong response to this prompt will likely:

-1. Focus on just one or two – and at most three – of the areas listed above.
+1. Focus on just one or two—or at most three—of the areas listed above.

-2. Hone in on your specific interests within each category.
+2. Home in on your specific interests within each category.

-3. Link your various college goals to create a compelling, holistic picture of who you are.
+3. Link those interests to your broader goals to create a compelling, holistic picture of who you are.

 Phase 2: Thinking about Pitzer’s resources.

-Once you’ve decided on your goals for college, you should research which of Pitzer’s features will create the college experience you want.
+Once you’ve decided on your goals for college, you should research which features of Pitzer will help you create your ideal college experience.
 As you do this research, keep these pointers in mind:

-Go beyond what you’ll find with one or two clicks on Pitzer’s website.
-Though it’s fine to write about easily-findable resources, be sure to do a deeper research dive, too.
-Link details about these resources to what you’re looking for from college.
+Go beyond what you’ll find in one or two clicks on Pitzer’s website.
+Though it’s fine to write about easily findable resources, be sure to do a deeper research dive, too.
+Link these resources to what you’re looking for from college.

-Avoid writing about common college resources in general terms; if you are writing about an opportunity or resource that most colleges and universities schools offer, be sure to explain why this resource is distinct and especially exciting at Pitzer.
+Avoid writing about common college resources in general terms.
+Along similar lines as our previous point, if you’re writing about an opportunity or resource that most colleges and universities offer, be sure to explain why this resource is distinct and especially exciting at Pitzer.

 For example: Almost all liberal arts colleges have an English major.
-If you’re excited to pursue an English major, be sure to highlight what makes their program stand out – and how it will help you achieve your specific goals.
-The specific resources you mention could be anything from creative writing workshops to faculty members to student groups affiliated with the department.
+If you’re excited to pursue an English major at Pitzer, be sure to highlight what makes their program stand out—and how it will help you achieve your specific goals.
+The resources you mention could be anything from creative writing workshops to particular faculty members to specific student groups affiliated with the department.

-Some college applicants have clear academic or professional goals; other students want to explore new areas in college in order to decide on an academic or professional path.
-Regardless of whether you have concrete long-term goals or not, this prompt could work well for you.
-However, you will need to find a way to make even more speculative or vague goals feel personal and compelling.
-Here are two examples of responses that can work for students with less clear goals (example 1) and with more clear goals (example 2).
+Some college applicants have clear academic or professional goals, while other students want to explore new areas in college in order to decide on an academic or professional path.
+Regardless of whether you already have concrete long-term goals or not, this prompt could work well for you.
+However, you will need to find a way to make more speculative or vague goals feel detailed, personal, and compelling.

-Here are a few tips to make your final product as strong as possible:
+Here are a few tips to make your final draft as strong as possible:

 Link the things that draw you to Pitzer to your broader goals.
-It’s easy to list off features of Pitzer that excite you with explaining why those resources are such a good fit for you and your goal.
-Take the time to connect the things you love about Pitzer to your essay’s larger theme (what you want from your college experience).
+It won’t be difficult to identify features of Pitzer that excite you, so long as you do your research always thinking about how particular opportunities align with you goals.
+Take the time to connect the things you love about Pitzer to your essay’s larger theme (i.e., what you want from your college experience).

 Stay focused.
-You might find yourself tempted to list off all the wonderful things you’ve learned about Pitzer; however, you should aim for quality, not quantity.
+You might find yourself tempted to write about fifty wonderful things you’ve heard about Pitzer.
+However, you should aim for quality, not quantity.
 An essay that offers an in-depth explanation of how you would use just one or two Pitzer resources would be far stronger than an essay that lists many resources but offers only minimal thoughtful, personal analysis of why those aspects of the school appeal to you.

 Avoid name-dropping.
-It’s easy to cram your essay with the names of distinguished faculty or prominent research programs.
+It’s easy to cram your essay with the names of distinguished faculty members or prominent research programs.
 Resist this temptation!
-Instead, take the time to make sure your reader understands why you are excited about a particular resource.
+Instead, take the time to make sure your reader understands why you’re excited about a particular resource.

 For example: